Vegetarian Friendly Factor –

 At Long Chim, Singapore, internationally acclaimed, award-winning Australian chef David Thompson invites you to ‘come and taste‘ his rendition of Thai street food, in a sleek, casual setting.
 Incidentally, ‘come and taste’ is what the words Long Chim translate to.
 Known for his culinary expertise in Thai cuisine, Thompson offers a carefully crafted menu at Long Chim, that combines traditional street food with contemporary flavours.

-One of our team members has visited Long Chim previously, but my first visit was a couple of weeks ago and we absolutely loved the food and the ambience.
+My first visit was a couple of months ago and we absolutely loved the food and the ambience.
 No wonder it features among our top picks for vegetarian thai food in Singapore. *Most of the dishes we tried seemed to be vegan.
 But if you’re vegan, do remember to check with the restaurant on particular dishes.
+On 5th September, the restaurant is hosting a special vegetarian/vegan dinner for the plant-easters.

 The interiors are seriously quite cool, with Thai street art and graffiti adorning the entrance walls and interiors, and Thai trinkets spread through the space.
 The concept of roadside eateries is further emulated in the open kitchen where the food is prepared right in front of you.